Raman-79/docs-clone/Readme.md

 - WebSockets
 - MongoDB (optional, for storing user data)

-## Contributing

-Contributions are welcome!
-Please follow the guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](./LICENSE).

 1. Open your browser and navigate to `http://localhost:3000`
-2. Sign up or log in to create or access your documents
-3. Start collaborating with others in real-time
+2. Start collaborating with others in real-time

 ## Technologies Used